symbol/symbol-docs/source/cli/commands.rst

 Get incoming transactions
 =========================

-Get an array of :doc:`transactions <../concepts/transaction>` for which an account is the recipient.
-A transaction is said to be ``incoming`` regarding an account if the account is the recipient of a transaction.
+Gets an array of incoming transactions.
+A transaction is said to be incoming with respect to an account if the account is the recipient of the transaction.

 Options